1965 Palm Sunday tornado outbreak

+Meteorological synopsis

 A vigorous extratropical cyclone centered over the northeastern High Plains, in the region of the Dakotas, was the primary catalyst for widespread severe weather on April 11, 1965.
-As early as the preceding day, a strong jet stream in the upper two-thirds of the troposphere traversed the southern Great Plains and was responsible for an outbreak of tornadoes from the Kansas–Missouri border to Central Arkansas, including a violent tornado that struck the town of Conway in Faulkner County, Arkansas, killing six people and injuring 200.
+As early as the preceding day, a strong jet stream in the upper two-thirds of the troposphere traversed the southern Great Plains and was responsible for an outbreak of tornadoes from the Kansas–Missouri border to Central Arkansas, including a violent F4 tornado that struck the town of Conway in Faulkner County, Arkansas, killing six people and injuring 200.
 The following morning, at 7:00 a.m.
 CDT (12:00 UTC), data from radiosondes indicated wind speeds of 120–150 kn between the altitudes of 18000–30000 ft over the Sonoran–Chihuahua Deserts and the Arizona/New Mexico Mountains.
 Meanwhile, at 10000 ft, winds of 70 kn impinged on the southern Great Plains.
 Retreating northward, a warm front interacted with a shortwave to produce isolated thunderstorms from northern Missouri and Central Illinois to the Lower Peninsula of Michigan.

 The well-defined surface cyclone over the High Plains intensified as it headed into Iowa, its central pressure decreasing from 990 to 985 mb by 1:00 p.m.
 CDT (18:00 UTC).
 As the warm front bisected central Iowa and stretched into Illinois and Indiana, a cold front and very dry air aloft—indicative of a potent elevated mixed layer—departed from eastern Kansas.
 Strong winds transported steep lapse rates within the elevated mixed layer eastward across the Great Plains.
 Concomitant destabilization of the atmosphere occurred over the warm sector due to abundant sunshine from the elevated mixed layer.
 High temperatures ranged from 83 to 85 F from Chicago to St. Louis.
 Simultaneously, a strong low-level jet stream brought a moistening air mass northward: dew points of at least 60 F reached southernmost Illinois and Indiana by 10:00 a.m.
 CDT (15:00 UTC).
 Meanwhile, a pronounced dry line-like boundary near the cold front moved into eastern sections of Arkansas and Missouri.
 Weather stations from Topeka, Kansas, to Peoria, Illinois, showed very strong vertical shear that favored intense low-level convergence—combined with a moist dew point in the warm sector, an environment favorable for supercell thunderstorms.